News

 Ranking Member Smith: “The Obama administration’s decision to expand the Visa Waiver program is another blow to our national security.

 Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) and Senate Judiciary Committee Ranking Member Chuck Grassley (R-Iowa) today introduced legislation to reduce frivolous lawsuits that plague our legal system.
 The Lawsuit Abuse Reduction Act imposes mandatory sanctions for lawyers who file meritless suits in federal court.
+Federal rules mandating sanctions for frivolous suits were watered down in 1993, resulting in the current crisis of widespread lawsuit abuse.

 Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) issued the following statement in response to the Administration’s announcement that it will resume military commissions for Guantanamo Bay terrorists.